AminAliari/AStar-Algorithm-Implantation/README.md

 new Frame(10, 10, 1, new Point(0, 0), new Point(9, 9));  // dimension, max allowed cost, start, end
 ```

-feel free to use this under Apache License. (indcluding mentioning developer name)
+feel free to use this under Apache License.